Ace Combat 3: Electrosphere: Retrospective feedback

 Ace Combat 3 has received better feedback in retrospect, with critics identifying its ambitious design and story.
 In celebration of the game's 20th anniversary in 2019, Game*Spark retrospectively compared the complex storyline of Electrosphere to that of Final Fantasy VII and Ridge Racer Type 4, praising its branching path system for having a meaningful, interesting impact on the plot as a whole.
 They also liked the game's futuristic atmosphere and theme, a drastic departure from other Ace Combat games.
 Game*Spark further stated that Electrosphere was one of the best and most unique games in the series, showing disappointment towards the lack of a modern digital release on platforms such as PlayStation Network.

 Sebastiano Pezzile, a writer for Player.it, reviewed the game in 2019 to commemorate the launch of Ace Combat 7: Skies Unknown.
-They compared its story and visual style to that of Neon Genesis Evangelion and Ghost in the Shell, enjoying its larger storyline for being far darker than its predecessors.
-While they praised its Wipeout-influenced soundtrack, Player.it was critical of the international version for being inferior to Air Combat and Ace Combat 2 from a content standpoint.
-Writing for GameRevolution, Tyler Treese also expressed their disappointment in the game's international release, believing it made for one of the worst attempts at video game localization.
+He compared its story and visual style to that of Neon Genesis Evangelion and Ghost in the Shell, enjoying its larger storyline for being far darker than its predecessors.
+While Pezille praised its Wipeout-influenced soundtrack, he was critical of the international version for being inferior to Air Combat and Ace Combat 2 from a content standpoint.
+Writing for GameRevolution, Tyler Treese also expressed his disappointment in the game's international release, believing it made for one of the worst attempts at video game localization.